AhmadQasim/reinforcment_learner/README.md

 InventoryManagerEnv contains a producer model, a consumer model and the inventory.

-# Reward
+# Metric and reward
-- minimze waiting time
+- minimze waiting time (total of all order waiting_time)
+- maximize freshness (total of product age)
+- minimize waste (total number of products at end of day)

+R = -a * total_wait_time + b * total_product_age - c * waste

+Alternatively:
-- maximize freshnes
+- maximize sales
 - minimize waste

+sales is a function of (freshness, waiting time)

 ## ProductItem